tophersjones/gtin_extras/README.md

 # gtin_extras
-Ruby String extensions for validating and formatting GTIN/UPC/EAN/GS1 _and_ PLU _and_ ASIN _and_ ISBN numbers.
+Ruby String extensions for validating and formatting GTIN/UPC/EAN/GS1 _and_ PLU _and_ ASIN _and_ ISBN _and_ UNSPSC numbers.
 Use these to clean up and validate your ecommerce data!

 ## Usage